clintonoduor/PCB-Defect-Detection-using-Deepstream/README.md

 1. Implement the project using deepstream python bindings
 2. Performing analytics using deepstream analytics
-3. Train using real PCB images & defects
+3. Train using real PCB images with defects